-- 4) Click the icon $\square$ at the end of the styles section of the Ribbon. - 5) From the menu which appears, select Save Selection as a New Quick
+- 4) Click the icon at the end of the styles section of the Ribbon. - 5) From the menu which appears, select 24 Create a Style - 6) When the Create New Style from Formatting dialog appears, enter Sources for the style name and click OK.

 Notice that the new style will now appear in the Styles pane.
 The icons next to each style show you what type of style it is.
-For example your new Sources style has a 12 icon which tells you it's a style which contains both paragraph and character formatting.
+For example your new Sources style has a style which contains both paragraph and character formatting.

-7) Use the methods you have learned previously to apply the sources style to all of the other website addresses in the document.
-Since it's a style with paragraph formatting, you won't need to select a whole paragraph to apply the style
+7) Use the methods you have learned previously to apply the sources style to all the other website addresses in the document.
+Since it's a style with paragraph formatting, you won't need to select a whole paragraph to apply the style.